mlinnen/seneca-suncalculator/README.md

 - _date_: the date for the calculation.
 If this is omitted then the current date is used.
 - _numberOfDays_: the number of days to calculate the times for starting with the _date_ as the first day.

-Returns an answer object with times as a result of the calculation.
+Returns an answer object with an array of times as a result of the calculation.

 ### ACTION: role:suncalculator, cmd:eventcheck
 Calculates the sun and moon details for a specified date, time, lat and long.
 Uses this date & time to return a value that indicates if a specific event is currently occuring.